callab/communication-game/README.md

 (You must have [SQLite](https://www.sqlite.org/index.html) installed; you can easily install SQLite with [Homebrew](https://brew.sh/).)

-Once you have created the database, run `yarn start` to launch the server process.
+Once you have created the database, run `yarn dev` to launch the server process.

 The backend service uses [passport.js](http://www.passportjs.org/) as